Chris Brown Says People ‘Read’ Too Much Into His Rumored Friendship With Rihanna

-Chris Brown has been fueling dating reports with ex-girlfriend Rihanna ever since following the “Needed Me” singer on Instagram last month, but it looks as though Breezy is adamant about shutting down claims suggesting that he and Rih may be planning on getting back together in the near future.
+Chris Brown has been fueling dating reports with ex-girlfriend Rihanna ever since following the “Needed Me” singer on Instagram last month, but it looks as though Breezy is adamant about shutting down claims suggesting that he and Rih may be planning to get back together in the near future.

-In March, Chris Brown made headlines after following Rihanna on Instagram for the first time since their on-again, off-again relationship ended abruptly in 2013, prompting fans to speculate over whether or not the former couple may be back on speaking terms.
+In March, Chris Brown made headlines after following Rihanna on Instagram for the first time since their on-again, off-again relationship ended abruptly in 2013, prompting fans to speculate over whether the former couple may be back on speaking terms.

 While neither Chris nor Rihanna commented on the singer’s decision to follow his ex on the social media site, the reunion rumors only continued to escalate after Brown began following Rihanna’s best friend, Melissa Forde, on Instagram just shy of Rihanna’s 29th birthday in February.

-“MELISSA IS AND ALWAYS WILL BE MY HOMIE,” Chris Brown explained in response to an inquisitive post by The Shade Room.
+“MELISSA IS AND ALWAYS WILL BE MY HOMIE,” Chris Brown explained in response to an inquisitive post by the Shade Room.
 “Don’t get too excited people.
 Not gonna happen.”

-Similarly, when fans took to Instagram to begin speculating over whether or not Rihanna and Breezy may be keeping a rumored romance out of the public eye, Brown took to social media to note, “Y’all must be bored.
+Similarly, when fans took to Instagram to begin speculating over whether Rihanna and Breezy may be keeping a rumored romance out of the public eye, Brown took to social media to note, “Y’all must be bored.
 Not gonna happen.
 Melissa has always been family to me.
 Nothing more to it and nothing less.”

 Despite Brown’s adamancy about dodging the Rihanna reunion rumors, the “Privacy” singer had to address the claims once again earlier this week after commenting on a post shared by Rihanna’s bestie on Instagram on Thursday.